finom/vovk/README.md

 #### Return type

-Controller method can return an instance of `NextResponse` (as well as native `Response`) as well as custom data.
-Custom data is serialised to JSON and returns with status 200.
+Controller method can return an instance of `NextResponse` (or `Response`) as well as custom data.
+Custom data is serialised to JSON and returned with status 200.

 ```ts
 @get()